bvanderbeek/PSI_S/README.md

-# PSI_S - Plateform for Seismic Imaging, Stochastic
+# PSI_S - Platform for Seismic Imaging, Stochastic

 Julia software for the probabilisitc inversion of body wave observables (P, S travel-times, splitting intensity) for (an)isotropic Earth models using the reversible jump Markov Chain Monte Carlo algorithm.